Maison Ikkoku: Manga

 Written and illustrated by Rumiko Takahashi, Maison Ikkoku was serialized in the seinen manga magazine Big Comic Spirits as 162 chapters between November 15, 1980, and April 20, 1987.
-The chapters were collected and published into 15 tankōbon volumes by Shogakukan from May 1, 1982, to July 1, 1987.
+The chapters were collected and published in 15 tankōbon volumes by Shogakukan from May 1, 1982, to July 1, 1987.
 The series has since been re-released in several different editions.
 A 10 volume wide-ban edition was released between September 1, 1992, and June 1, 1993, 10 bunkoban from 1996 to 1997, and 15 shinsōban throughout 2007.

 North American publisher Viz Media originally released the series, adapted into English by Gerard Jones, in a monthly comic book format from June 1993.
-This release was collected into 14 graphic novels.
+This release was collected in 14 graphic novels.
 The images were "flipped" to read left-to-right, causing the art to be mirrored, and some chapters were out of order or completely missing.
 Four of the five missing chapters were published in Animerica Extra Vol. 3 Number 1 and Vol. 3 Number 2.
 Viz later re-released the series in its original format and chapter order across 15 volumes.
 These were released between September 24, 2003, and February 14, 2006.
 At New York Comic Con 2019, Viz announced that they would release Maison Ikkoku in a collector's edition, with the first volume released on September 15, 2020, and the tenth and last on December 27, 2022.